 - Removing the fixture if it is not needed and other acceptable drinking water sources are available nearby.

 The department or our technical assistance provider will notify you if your action plan has been accepted or if additional information is needed.
-After acceptance, you may proceed with your plan and submit receipts to the state so you can be repaid.
-See payment section below for more information.
+After acceptance, you may proceed with your plan and submit receipts to the state to be repaid.
+See the payment section below for more information.

 Any actions, such as faucet replacement, must be completed within 90 days of receiving lead results.
-To confirm that the action is successful at lowering lead levels below 5 ppb, another lead water sample called a confirmation sample is required 90 days after the action is complete.
+To confirm that the action successfully lowers lead levels below five ppb, another lead water sample called a confirmation sample is required 90 days after the action is complete.

 - Repayment requests will not be processed until the confirmation sample results are received.

-- If the action is not successful at reducing lead below 5 ppb, a point-of-use filter will be recommended in the situation where fixture and immediate plumbing replacements do not resolve the lead issue.
+- If the action does not reduce lead below five ppb, a point-of-use filter will be recommended when fixture and immediate plumbing replacements do not resolve the lead issue.

 - How do we determine the source of lead?

-The state will repay costs for fixing drinking water or consumption sources that have lead levels at or above 5 ppb.
+The state will repay costs for fixing drinking water or consumption sources with lead levels at or above five ppb.